Click the colleges below to go to their pages and find out why so many people attend!

 Everglades University is one of the finest schools in the country for Natural Resource Management.
 Positioned in Boca Raton, Florida, this university is ideal for students who blossom in a city atmosphere.

-Just 37.0% of students graduate on time.
-Everglades U is way ahead of the pack on that mark with its 48.0% on-time graduation rate.
+If on-campus safety is important to you, you'll be glad to know that Everglades University has a low crime rate.
 Because of Everglades U's superb student-to-faculty ratio of 13:1, there are many possibilities for students to work closely with their professors.
 For additional information, check out the college scorecard.

 It is hard to beat Florida Gateway College if you want to study Natural Resource Management.
 Students who delight in a more relaxed life will enjoy the school's location in the tiny town of Lake City, Florida.